litian96/FedProx/README.md

 ```

-The training loss, testing accuracy and dissimilarity measurement figures are saved as `loss.pdf`, `accuracy.pdf` and `dissim.pdf` respectively, under the current folder where you call `plot_fig2.py`.
+The training loss, testing accuracy, and dissimilarity metric figures are saved as `loss.pdf`, `accuracy.pdf` and `dissim.pdf` respectively, under the current folder where you call `plot_fig2.py`.
 You can check that these figures reproduce the results in Figure 2 in the paper.
 Make sure to use the default hyper-parameters in `run_fedavg.sh/run_fedprox.sh` for synthetic data.

 For example, the training loss for synthetic datasets would look like this: